 - Your introduction often sets the tone for the service, so choose your words carefully.

 - Offer a prayer or kind word for those in attendance, acknowledging their grief and expressing your gratitude.

-In addition, you will need to appoint a eulogist.
-A family member or dear friend may be the appropriate person to present the reading.
-If the service is religious, you may choose a priest or other clergy.
-If you choose to open the floor to guests, allowing them to share memories or prayers, allot them a limited period in which to speak to avoid a lengthy service.
+In addition, you might choose to appoint a eulogist to present the reading.
+If the service is religious, choose a priest or other clergy.
+If you choose to open the floor to guests, allowing them to share memories or prayers, allot a limited period in which to speak to avoid a lengthy service.
 Generally, a memorial service runs for approximately one hour.

 A memorial reading captures the spirit of the deceased and sums up the general sentiments of what his life meant.
 These words carry on with friends and family long after a person's life.
 Choose or create a speech that pays tribute to the greatest aspects of the deceased's life.